 Candidates must also submit a professional resume.

 Demand for database experts is increasing as more companies are building and utilizing their own, proprietary catalogs of information.
-The U.S. Bureau of Labor Statistics projects that many IT careers will see growth through 2022, including database administrator (15%), network and computers systems administrators (12%) and software developers (22%).
+The U.S. Bureau of Labor Statistics projects that many IT careers will grow through 2024, including computer systems analyst (21%), software developer (17%), web developer (27%) and computer and information systems manager (15%).

 The MS in IT with a database design focus challenges you to expand your knowledge of interface design, object-oriented design, data management and data security.
 Courses are taught by knowledgeable faculty with years of real-world, hands-on experience.